grvv/would-you-rather/README.md

     npm start or yarn start

-The project can be viewed in the browser at http://localhost:3000
+Then project can be viewed in the browser at http://localhost:3000